 I want to begin this post with a shout-out to those of you who are the discerner–intercessors.
 You may relate to being a “watchman intercessor”.

-Your Father wants you to know that you are significant, and you are seen by Him.
+Your Father wants you to know that you are significant and that you are seen by Him.

 Watchman Intercessor: “Today’s the Day!”

 This morning, I just started work on this post when I received a notice on my phone, that a courier delivery was arriving.